Usually, allergies cause sneezing, watery and itchy eyes, a runny nose, itchy skin, and rash.

 Most allergic reactions are mild, consisting of watery and itchy eyes, a runny nose, itchy skin, and some sneezing.
 Rashes (including hives) are common and often itch.

 Hives Hives Hives are red, itchy, slightly elevated swellings.
 The swelling is caused by the release of chemicals (such as histamine) from mast cells in the skin, which cause fluid to leak out of small... read more , also called urticaria, are small, red, slightly elevated areas of swelling (wheals) that often have a pale center.
 Swelling may occur in larger areas under the skin (called angioedema Angioedema Angioedema is swelling of areas of tissue under the skin, sometimes affecting the face and throat.
 Angioedema can be a reaction to a drug or other substance (trigger), a hereditary disorder... read more ).
 Swelling is caused by fluids leaking from blood vessels.
-Depending on which areas of the body are affected, angioedema may be serious.
+Depending on which areas of the body are affected, angioedema may be serious, particularly when it occurs in the throat or airways.

 Allergies may trigger attacks of asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
 Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more .